hadadadebadada/auto_money/README.md

 Replace the placeholders with your actual API keys and credentials.
 Step 2: Configuring YouTube API for Video Uploads

-To upload videos to YouTube via this project, you need to set up client_secrets.json:
+To upload videos to YouTube via this project, you need to set up client_secrets.json in the /src folder:

 Visit the Google Cloud Console.
 Create a new project or select an existing one.
 Navigate to the APIs & Services > Credentials page.
 Click Create credentials and choose OAuth client ID.
 If prompted, configure the OAuth consent screen.
 Select Desktop app as the application type.
 Name your OAuth 2.0 client and click Create.
 Download the JSON configuration file and rename it to client_secrets.json.
 Place client_secrets.json in your project's root directory.

-For a more detailed guide, follow the instructions on Uploading a Video.
-Step 3: Preparing Python 2 Environment for YouTube Uploads

-This project uses a Python 2 script for uploading videos to YouTube.
-Follow these steps to prepare your Python environment:

 Ensure Python 2 is installed on your system.
 You can download it from the official Python website.

 Create a virtual environment for Python 2:

     python2 -m virtualenv env

 Activate the virtual environment:

 On Windows: